(This list has been updated for 2019. We’ve included a few shoes with moderate cushioning because not everyone prefers to race in a true flat.)

 6) New Balance 1400V6

-We’ve put the New Balance 1400V6 at the end because this shoe has more cushioning than the others.
+We’ve saved the New Balance 1400V6 for the last because this shoe has more cushioning than the others.
 So if you crave more cushioning and upper room, then get the 1400.

 When we say ‘more cushioned’ or ‘spacious’, that’s purely relative in the context of this guide.
 The 1400 fits snug but without the narrowness of racing flats.
 While the midsole is low profile, there’s enough Revlite foam to prevent your feet from getting beat down.